Python-SIP/sip/sphinx/annotations.rst

-    This boolean annotation specifies that the value returned by the function (which should be a wrapped C structure or C++ class instance) is a newly created instance and is owned by Python.
+    This boolean annotation specifies that the value returned by the function (which should be a wrapped C structure or C++ class instance) is a newly created instance and is owned by C/C++.
+It is ignored for non-virtual functions.

     See :ref:`ref-object-ownership` for more detail.